There are many unpleasant areas to have eczema creep up on you, but one of the most annoying and possibly embarrassing areas has to be: the groin.

 3. Try Wet Wrapping

 If you or your child’s eczema is being extremely difficult, you can always try wet wrapping, which works great on any part of the body.
 Start by soaking in water (no soap!) for 20 minutes, towel dry, liberally apply the cream of your choice, cover with a damp layer of clothing and then top with a dry layer of clothing.
 You can use the Allergy Free Underwear or another latex free 100% cotton underwear as both your wet and dry layer.
-For kids, these work really well if you forgo the underwear: WrapESoothe Eczema Suit or WrapESoothe Pants.

 4. Start an Elimination Diet